dovidgef/bluetooth_unlock/README.md

     ```

-Credit to to [FrederikBolding](https://github.com/FrederikBolding/bluetooth-proximity) for the RSSI detection script
+Credit to [FrederikBolding](https://github.com/FrederikBolding/bluetooth-proximity) for the RSSI detection script